It’s easy to get caught up in the splash and flash of annuals.

 Regardless of when you split a clump, your task will go much easier if the soil is well-moistened.

 If the rains haven’t cooperated, you’ll want to water thoroughly for a couple of days prior to digging.
 Your work will be a lot easier and less stressful on your plants if the soil is moist, but not saturated.
+(Bonus: gardening can help to reduce your stress levels as well!)

 The first step is to establish the drip line.
 This is the outer reach of the foliage and flowers when in full bloom from the center of the crown.
 The drip line is approximately how far the roots will extend, and it’s a good guideline for digging.